As an Amazon Associate I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get a free ebook and new recipes from us every week!

-• Fluffy and delicious.
-Say goodbye to dry protein pancakes!
-These turn out soft, fluffy, and naturally sweet every time—no flour or banana needed.
+• Fluffy and delicious – Say goodbye to dry pancakes!
+These turn out soft, fluffy, and naturally sweet every time.
+No butter, no white flour or banana.

 Fluffy protein pancakes made with protein powder, served with fresh blueberries.

-• Egg.
-A whole egg makes pancakes softer, tastier and binds the batter without banana.
-For vegan protein pancakes, substitute it with a flaxseed egg or a small mashed banana.
+• Egg – A whole egg makes them softer, binding the batter without banana.
+If vegan, substitute it with a flaxseed egg.

-• Baking powder.
-Optional, this helps pancakes rise and get fluffy.
-Make sure that it hasn’t expired and that it is gluten-free, if needed.
+• Baking powder – Optional, it helps pancakes rise and get fluffy.
+Just make sure that it hasn’t expired.

-Ingredients for making pancakes with protein powder - protein powder, Greek yogurt and egg.
+Ingredients for making pancakes with protein powder - protein powder, oat flour, Greek yogurt and egg.

 • Whey protein powder – Whey mixes easily and requires less liquid.
-However, it can dry out quickly when heated, especially whey isolate.
-For a fluffy texture, add 1 ½ extra tablespoons of flour and a little milk.
+But it can dry out quickly when heated, especially whey isolate.

-For the best results, use flavored protein powder (vanilla or chocolate) since this recipe contains no added sweeteners.
-If the protein powder is unflavored, I suggest you add about 1 tablespoon of maple syrup and a dash of vanilla extract.
+For the best results, use flavored protein powder (vanilla or chocolate).
+If unflavored, add 1 tablespoon of maple syrup and a dash of vanilla extract.

 How to make protein pancakes

-This simple pancakes recipe with protein powder comes together in a bowl in less than 10 minutes.
-You can find the detailed printable recipe at the end of this blog post, but for now here’s an overview with step-by-step pictures.
+You can find the detailed printable recipe at the end of this blog post.
+But for now, here’s an overview with step-by-step pictures.

-1. Step 1 – Combine ingredients.
-In a bowl, combine protein powder, Greek yogurt, and an egg.
-If using unflavored protein powder, add maple syrup to taste for more sweetness.
+Step 1 – Combine ingredients.
+In a bowl, combine protein powder, oat flour, Greek yogurt, and an egg.
+If using unflavored protein powder, add maple syrup for more sweetness.

-2. Step 2 – Mix.
+Step 2 – Mix.
 Start mixing the batter with a fork or spatula until smooth.
-If the batter feels too thick, gradually add one tablespoon of milk at a time until you reach the right consistency—depending on the protein powder used.
+If the batter feels too thick, gradually add one tablespoon of milk at a time until it reaches a smooth consistency.

-3. Step 3 – Cook.
+Step 3 – Cook.
 Pour a scoop of batter into a hot, greased pan.
 Cook over low to medium heat until the underside turns golden and bubbles form on the surface.
-Flip with a spatula and cook until both sides are golden brown—be careful not to overcook them.
+Flip with a spatula and cook until both sides are golden brown.
+Do not overcook them.

 Flavor variations